pbullhove/pbullhove/README.md

 I'm a back-end developer and Scrum Master working at Equinor!

-I'm also an aspiring full-stack developer, currently teaching myself React.
+I'm also an aspiring full-stack developer, currently teaching myself React and Next.js.

 Check out my stuff!